xiaokun-li/3B2Import/Readme.md

-# Just for replacement old java component.
+# Just for replacing an old java component.